 Dysthymia and major depressive disorders have many symptoms in common.

 There is no vitality in life.
 Everything feels like too much work; even the simplest of things, like eating, can seem overwhelming.
-At times, individuals feeling depressed will lie frozen and not feel or be willing to call anyone or do anything.
+At times, individuals feeling depressed will lie frozen, feel numb, or unable to seek support.

-There are also several physical manifestations of depression that may or may not be present.
-Not everyone will have all or some of these physical symptoms.
+Several physical manifestations of depression may or may not be present.
+Not everyone will have all of these physical symptoms.
 Here are some of the common physical symptoms that have been noted:

 Chest Pain